 If you work alone, your employer has an obligation to help keep you safe but you’re also obliged to help keep yourself safe too.
 With that in mind, here are five personal safety tips for lone workers.

 1) Be Observant

-A major skill which will keep you safe is learning how to always know what is going on around you.
+A major personal safety tip for lone workers that will keep you safe is learning how to always know what is going on around you.
 Observe the environment, the people you are with and take note of their behaviour.
 Learn warning signs such as a change in atmosphere, body language and tone of voice.

 It’s also useful to always have an exit strategy for every situation you are in. for example, if you are entering a house look for your nearest exit, items which could be used as weapons against you and try to sit or stand in places which don’t leave you vulnerable.

 Unfortunately, just by being present in some situations you are putting yourself at risk but that’s not to say you can’t control and manage the level of risk.
 This is especially important when working with people who have the capability to violent or commit a crime.
 Monitor your own behaviour and attitude, for example, if a situation becomes tense don’t respond angrily as this could antagonise the other person.